Women in Tech Awards 2021 Finalist: Nour Rteil

 Nour Rteil is the Lead Application Developer at Techbuyer and the Lead Researcher and Developer at Interact.
 Nour studied computer and communications engineering at university.
 She went on to become an associate for the Knowledge Transfer Partnership between the University of East London and Techbuyer.

-It was here that Nour was introduced to Techbuyer and the research project, headed up by Richard Kenny (IT Director at Techbuyer) and Astrid Wynne (Sustainability Lead at Techbuyer).
-With the help of academic leader Dr. Rabih Bashroush, a world expert on energy usage in the digital sector, Nour began experimenting and researching how to analyze the efficiency of servers.
+It was here that Nour was introduced to Techbuyer and the research project, headed up by Richard Kenny (Sustainability and Research Director at Techbuyer) and Astrid Wynne (Sustainability Lead at Techbuyer).
+With the help of academic leader Dr. Rabih Bashroush, a world expert on energy usage in the digital sector, Nour began experimenting and researching how to analyse the efficiency of servers.